The Story of…

 Were you there, do you know someone who was, or do you still keep material from that period?
 Share your story here.

-This preliminary research is a collaboration between M HKA & PLUS-ONE Projects, supported by The Keith Haring Foundation.
+This preliminary research is a collaboration between M HKA & PLUS-ONE Projects.

 Context